jianshu93/lash/README.md

 [![Latest Version](https://img.shields.io/crates/v/hypermash?style=for-the-badge&color=mediumpurple&logo=rust)](https://crates.io/crates/hypermash)

-# Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash or Ultraloglog
+# Fast and Memory Efficient Genome/Metagenome Sketching via LASH

 Genome sketching can be extremely accurate but requires a huge amount of memory for MinHash-like algorithms.
 Recently, a new algorithm combining MinHash and HyperLogLog, called HyerMinHash was invented (1), which can perform MinHash in loglog space, a significant decrease in space/memory requirement.
 Together with [lukaslueg](https://github.com/lukaslueg), we first create a Rust library [hyperminhash](https://github.com/lukaslueg/hyperminhash) and then combine rolling hashing with HyperMinHash for extremely fast processing of genomic sequences.
 Xxhash3 was used as the underlying hashing technique.

 More recently, an algorithm named Ultraloglog was invented (2).
-It is similar to Hyperloglog but with 28% more space efficiency due to a faster estimator.
+It is similar to Hyperloglog but with up to 28% more space efficiency due to a faster estimator.
 Ultraloglog also has better compaction when using compressing algorithms.
 Ultraloglog was implemented with [waynexia] (https://github.com/waynexia).
 Both HyperMinHash and Ultraloglog are options available for use on our tool.

 We employed a simple producer-consumer model to also reduce memory requirement for large files, e.g., metagenomic files.
 Both sketching and distance computation are parallelized to make full use of all CPU threads/cores.